1j01/textual-paint/README.md

 Textual Paint will **not** work properly with the old Windows console (`conhost.exe`), which lacks emoji/Unicode support and true color support.
 This program is commonly thought of as the "Command Prompt", but the Command Prompt (`cmd.exe`) is actually a *shell* (like `bash`) that can run in either the old console or the new Windows Terminal, which are both *terminal emulators*.

+You can run with `--ascii-only` to limit the characters used in the UI to ASCII, but colors will still be limited and similar colors will appear confusingly identical.

 ### VS Code